Join to apply for the

 This role requires the successful candidate to maintain a Working with Children Check The successful candidate can apply for the WWCC as part of the onboarding process.
 In the case the selected candidate doesn't have a valid Working with Children Check, they will be able to apply for the WWCC as part of the initial onboarding procedures.

 Please note: Visa sponsorship is not available for this position.
-This role requires current valid work rights for Australia.

-Join Us and unlock your career potential
+Join Us and unlock your career potential!

 Is this the perfect opportunity for you?
-Apply today Including the following documents:

-10. Resume
+Resume

-11. Cover Letter outlining your interest and experience
+Cover Letter outlining your interest and experience

-* The responses against the Selection Criteria^ (found in the Position Description)
+The responses against the Selection Criteria^ (found in the Position Description)

-If you have any questions regarding the recruitment process, please feel free to contact Vanessa Phan via email at hr-careers@unimelb.edu.au, ensuring that you include the Position Number and the Job Title as the subject.
-Please do not share your application to this email address.
+^For information to help you with compiling short statements to answer the selection criteria and competencies, please go to you have any questions regarding the recruitment process, please feel free to contact Vanessa Phan via email at, ensuring that you include the Position Number and the Job Title as the subject.

 If you have any particular questions regarding the job please follow the details listed on the Position Description.

-Applications close: 13 August 2025 at 11:55 PM Australian Eastern Standard Time (AEST) / Melbourne time zone.
+13 August 2025 at 11:55 PM Australian Eastern Standard Time (AEST) / Melbourne time zone.

-Position Description: JR-001957 Lecturer or Senior Lecturer in Clinical Psychology PD.pdf
+JR- Lecturer or Senior Lecturer in Clinical Psychology PD.pdf

 Seniority level